 This course is designed to mentor and support students throughout their implementation of a personal/professional portfolio.
 The development of the portfolio will provide stuents with a framework for initiating, planning, and facilitating their professional development while building connections between their professional career goals and educational goals.
-Students will prepare a portfolio and use the materials as means to show overall achievement and growth, document the scope and quality of educational experiences and show proof of skills and knowledge.
-The portfolio will serve as an assessment of student learning and will enhance the students' abilities to be able to document knowledge and eville according to the Netional to be able to document knowledge and skills according to the National Association for the Education of Young Children (NAEYC) Standards for Associate Degree programs.
+Students will prepare a portfolio and use the materials as a means to show overall achievement and growth, document the scope and quality of educational experiences and show proof of skills and knowledge.
+The portfolio will serve as an assessment of student learning and will enhance the students' abilities to be able to document knowledge and skills according to the National Association for the Education of Young Children (NAEYC) Standards for Associate Degree programs.
 Additionally, it will require students to reflect on their performance and learning.
 Students pursuing the AAS degree must complete the online portfolio with 80% mastery to obtain the degree.
 EDC 1203, Educational Technology, is required of all students entering the ECE program; it is strongly recommended to be taken the first semester enrolled.
 All ECE courses in the AAS degree are encouraged to be taken prior to ECE 2206.

 ECE 2207.
 Observation and Assessment.
 3 hrs.

 This course is designed to demonstrate to the student how to do authentic, alternative, classroom-based assessment on young children.
 It will further provide the student with the knowledge and skills to interpret and use the information gained to plan curriculum that is responsive to and supportive of children's learning.
 Students will have the opportunity to engage in assessment processes through means of classroom observations, providing each student with a stronger understanding of child development skills.
-Students will take responsiblity for using a variety of age, developmentally, linguistically, and culturally appropriate formal and informal assessments to gather and share information on each child's skills, abilities, interests and needs, birth through age 8.
+Students will take responsbility for using a variety of age, developmentally, linguistically, and culturally appropriate formal and informal assessments to gather and share information on each child's skills, abilities, interests and needs, birth through age 8.
 Students will also demonstrate understanding of the Early Childhood Environment Rating Scale (ECERS) by performing an evaluation in a preschool classroom setting.
 Prerequisite: ECE 1000.

 ECE 2208.
 Language Development.
 3 hrs.

 This course is designed to introduce the student to the four components of language arts: listening, speaking, reading and writing.
 The course incorporates a study of normal language development from birth through school-age.
 An understanding of how children may progress through language development stages at differing rates will be discussed.
 Children's literature is emphasized through development of skills in methods of presentation.
-The course will also develop of skills in methods of presentation.
 The course will also develop an understanding of the effects of cultural and linguistic diversity on language development.
 Prerequisite: ECE 1000 or EDC 1000.